-    Afterward you get back in the car and take a short drive to a local village of a few houses.
+Afterwards, you get back in the car and take a short drive to a local village of a few houses.
 Your guide will show you the trades of the locals and you’re able to buy a few things if you wish, but there’s no pressure on you.
 After spending some time talking to the locals and wandering through their village you head up to the Mae Kampong Falls, which is a short hike away.
 Then it’s back in the car and back to your hotel.

 For me, the proof was in the look on my face all day.
-I had a huge smile across my face all day and could not stop laughing and smiling.
+I had a huge smile on my face all day and could not stop laughing and smiling.
 On some of the lines I just couldn’t help but let out an excited hoot, it was so much fun you just can’t help but yell out with joy and excitement.
-The entire day energised me, especially our wonderful guides who made everything fun and interesting for us, while keeping us safe and comfortable.
+The entire day energised me, especially our wonderful guides who made everything fun and interesting for us while keeping us safe and comfortable.
 It was a fantastic day and a great travel memory for us.